TITLE 77: PUBLIC HEALTH

 Section 545.20 Definitions

-Act – the Sexual Assault Survivors Emergency Treatment Act [410 ILCS 70].
+Act – the Sexual Assault Survivors Emergency Treatment Act.

 Ambulance provider − an individual or entity that owns and operates a business or service using ambulances or emergency medical services vehicles to transport emergency patients.
 (Section 1a of the Act)

-Areawide sexual assault treatment plan or areawide plana plan, developed by the hospitals in the community or area to be served, which provides for hospital emergency services to sexual assault survivors that shall be made available by each of the participating hospitals.
+Areawide sexual assault treatment plan or areawide plan − a plan, developed by hospitals or by hospitals and approved pediatric health care facilities in a community or area to be served, which provides for medical forensic services to sexual assault survivors that shall be made available by each of the participating hospitals and approved pediatric health care facilities.
 (Section 1a of the Act)

 Caregiver – any person who is legally responsible for providing care to the patient or who renders support to the patient.